inaghnane/ClassTrack/README.md

-📌 QR-Based Absenteeism Management System

-🧠 Project Overview
+📌 ClassTrack – QR-Based Absenteeism Management System 🧠 Project Overview

-This project is a distributed absenteeism management system designed for universities.
+ClassTrack is a distributed absenteeism management system designed for universities.
 It allows students to confirm their attendance by scanning a QR code displayed by the professor during a session.

-The main objective of this project is to apply and demonstrate gRPC architecture in a real-world academic use case, as required in the Distributed Systems module.
-The professor explicitly required the use of gRPC to ensure efficient, scalable, and well-structured communication between services.
+The main objective of this project is to apply and demonstrate the gRPC architecture in a real academic use case, as required in the Distributed Systems module.
+The use of gRPC was a key requirement imposed by the professor to ensure efficient, scalable, and well-structured communication between distributed services.

 🎯 Objectives